Online Learning Tips for Students | Study Smarter Now

 Tip 7: Use the Pomodoro Technique

 The Pomodoro Technique involves studying focused for 25 minutes followed by a 5-minute break.
 After four cycles, take a longer break of 15-30 minutes.
-This method fights fatigue, maintains concentration, and provides regular mental rest periods that improve retention.
-Many students find this structured approach especially useful for tackling large projects or studying for comprehensive exams.
+A 2019 meta-analysis published in Educational Research Review analyzed 26 studies on work intervals and found that structured sessions with regular breaks significantly improve sustained attention and information retention compared to continuous studying.
+Many students find this approach especially useful for tackling large projects or studying for comprehensive exams.

 Tip 8: Apply the Two-Minute Rule